 Balancing a Check Book – The First Step In Being Financially Responsible

-With pay at the pump and every store asking debit or credit, balancing a checkbook has become even more difficult.
-If two people share the account, the multiple transactions and constant swiping and scanning can lead to disaster, especially if an actual paper check is floating around just waiting to clear.
-The goal and perhaps biggest struggle should be to maintain a positive balance that doesn’t teeter on invisible so that you can stay prepared for last minute emergencies and dire needs for cash.
+With pay-at-the-pump options and every store asking for debit or credit, balancing a checkbook has become more difficult than ever.
+If two people share an account, multiple transactions and constant swiping and scanning can lead to disaster, especially if a paper check is floating around, just waiting to clear.
+The main goal—and perhaps the biggest struggle—should be to maintain a positive balance that doesn’t teeter on the edge, so you’re prepared for last-minute emergencies and sudden cash needs.

 Financial analysts always recommend paying yourself first.
-What this means is paying yourself by stuffing some money away in savings.
-So many couples think that a measly $20 will not add up, but over time, it will.
-Instead of spending that $20 on a new dress you don’t need, why not put it in saving?
-If you are lucky enough to win at the bingo, put your money straight into a saving account rather than spend it straight away.
-Just be a little bit more tough on yourself about putting your money into savings.
+This means setting aside some money for savings.
+Many couples think that a small amount, like $20, won’t add up, but over time, it does.
+Instead of spending that $20 on a dress you don’t need, why not put it into savings?
+If you’re lucky enough to win at bingo, deposit the money straight into a savings account rather than spending it immediately.
+Be tough on yourself about saving.
 The next piece of advice in balancing a checkbook is to create a budget and stick to it.
-Every good budget has a margin of error that will help you to keep your head above water should something that threatens to sink your ship occur.
-Living within your means, saving money whenever possible and learning to see your money as a breathing essence of your home and life is essential to not making a financial mess of your life.
-Don’t feel like using coupons, searching for discount codes online or waiting on sales is an inconvenience.
-As hard as everyone works for his or her money, it shouldn’t be let go of lightly.
-People that are rich financially are normally very adept at seeking bargains and understanding how to live well with less.
-Buying in bulk may cost more at the forefront but can save thousands of dollars if done with some planning.
+Every good budget should have a margin of error to keep you afloat in case of an emergency.
+Living within your means, saving money whenever possible, and viewing your finances as a critical part of your home and life are essential to avoid financial chaos.
+Don’t feel like using coupons, searching for discount codes online, or waiting for sales is inconvenient.
+You work hard for your money, and it shouldn’t be spent recklessly.
+Wealthy people are often skilled at finding bargains and living well with less.
+Buying in bulk may cost more upfront, but it can save thousands if done with planning.

-If you and your family are having difficulties keeping the checkbook from being the bane of your existence, rise up to the challenge of not spending.
-When you try to see how many things you can go without and commit to asking yourself before every purchase big or small “Do I really need this right now” you will find that 90% of the time you can put items back without disrupting the flow of your life.
-Play a game with yourself that every expense that is $20 or more is considered a big one that requires a 2-day waiting period before you are allowed to purchased.
-9 out of 10 times, you will see that your original thought was an impulse and that a $35 pair of jeans or the extra groceries that weren’t budgeted really wasn’t needed in the first place.
-This can help you to balance the checkbook, stick to your budget, save some money and become more conscious of the money you spend on impulse.
-Normally, it is these impulse buys and quick runs to the store or convenient store that breaks the bank.
+If you and your family are struggling to keep the checkbook from becoming a nightmare, rise to the challenge of not spending unnecessarily.
+Try to see how many things you can go without and commit to asking yourself before every purchase—big or small—“Do I really need this right now?”
+You’ll find that 90% of the time, you can put items back without disrupting your life.
+Turn it into a game: Every expense over $20 is a “big” one that requires a two-day waiting period before purchasing.
+Nine times out of ten, you’ll realize that your original impulse was unnecessary, and that $35 pair of jeans or extra groceries weren’t needed after all.
+This approach will help you balance the checkbook, stick to your budget, save money, and become more conscious of impulse spending.
+These small, spontaneous purchases are often what break the bank.

-One of the toughest issues when it comes to balancing a checkbook is keeping track of all those menial charges put on your debit card.
-Combine that with cash withdrawals and fees and a recipe for disaster is brewing.
-While both spouses should experience financial autonomy, this individual spending should be kept within a budget.
-Talking about the bills due, the ones looming and trying to handle the money together is the best way for two people to keep a handle on one account.
-If a joint account doesn’t work, then use two accounts and have each person keep track of it individually.
-Another option is to withdrawal a certain amount of cash every payday and put in a till.
-This till is all you got until the next payday and when it is empty you are plum out of luck.
-At first, this is a difficult experience and you will find that stretching your cash budget is difficult.
-However, with persistence and perseverance this policy really works well.
-Eventually you and your partner will be able to make the till last a bit longer and fast food lunches and packs of gum or overpriced drinks on the go will become a thing of the past.
-Much of financial planning is about remaining aware and heightening your consciousness of what you spend versus what is really necessary.
+One of the toughest aspects of balancing a checkbook is keeping track of the small charges put on your debit card.
+Combine that with cash withdrawals and fees, and you’ve got a recipe for disaster.
+While both spouses should have financial autonomy, individual spending should still be kept within the boundaries of a budget.
+Talking about bills, due dates, and handling money together is the best way for two people to manage a joint account.
+If a shared account doesn’t work, try two separate accounts, where each person keeps track of their spending individually.
+Another option is to withdraw a specific amount of cash each payday and put it into a till.
+This is all you’ve got until the next payday.
+When it’s gone, you’re out of luck.
+At first, this might be a difficult adjustment, but with persistence, it works.
+Over time, you and your partner will learn how to make that cash last longer, and fast food lunches, gum, or overpriced drinks on the go will become a thing of the past.
+Much of financial planning is about staying aware and being mindful of what you spend versus what is truly necessary.

-One of the problems with technology is that access to our money has become almost too easy.
-Online banking by sheer convenience should make keeping track of your account balances easier especially if you check it every day or so.
-However, the budget and communication is still a factor.
-If partner A has no idea what partner B is doing and check C for the yearly car insurance is due, your whole plan could be foiled.
-The foiling of this plan can have a ripple effect on the next several weeks or month ahead.
+One downside of technology is that access to our money has become almost too easy.
+Online banking is convenient and should make it easier to keep track of your account balances—especially if you check it regularly.
+However, budgeting and communication are still crucial.
+If partner A has no idea what partner B is doing, or if check C for the car insurance is due, the whole plan can be derailed.
+This disruption can have a ripple effect on the weeks or months ahead.

-If you receive extra money for any reason such as a bonus or unexpected dividend check, sock it into the savings account.
-Refuse to have a checking and savings account that are linked by debit cards and if possible, open them at separate banks.
-This way transferring and withdrawing will not be so easy and in a pinch, you will be forced to think and act differently than you normally would.
-The best deals for growing your money in the bank exist in online institutions.
-Currently ING Direct and Ally Bank are offering interest rates that are far better than brick and mortar institutions and both are stable outfits.
-Another benefit to using these banks is that when your $20 a week savings inflates, you can easily roll the money into higher paying CD’s or 401K accounts without penalty of having low balances.
-Financial experts also advise placing the highest percentages possible into investment opportunities so that you will never get used to it.
-This way when you get raises you can continue to put more into your future and les into the frugal expenses of the future.
+If you receive extra money—such as a bonus or an unexpected dividend check—put it straight into savings.
+Avoid linking your checking and savings accounts to debit cards, and if possible, open them at separate banks.
+This way, transferring and withdrawing funds will require more effort, and in a pinch, you’ll be forced to think and act differently.
+The best deals for growing your money can be found in online institutions.
+Currently, ING Direct and Ally Bank offer higher interest rates than traditional brick-and-mortar institutions, and both are stable.
+An additional benefit of these banks is that when your $20-a-week savings grow, you can easily roll that money into higher-paying CDs or 401(k) accounts without penalty for low balances.
+Financial experts also recommend placing as much as possible into investment opportunities, so you don’t get used to the idea of spending it.
+When you get raises, continue to put more into your future and less into frugal expenses.

-Balancing a checkbook is also about realizing that nickel and diming yourself to death in order to put on that needed new bathroom or purchase a car really defeats your purpose.
-Credit and lines of credit have a handy use and with low interest rates and realistic payments, you can actually put money in the bank while paying for large expenses.
-Trial and error is really the bet way to take hold of your finances and your metaphorical checkbook.
-If something doesn’t work, remain flexible in changing it as long as your best interests are always in mind.
-Budgeting and communication are by far the most two important elements in keeping both your checkbook and your life in balance!
+Balancing a checkbook is about realizing that constantly nickel-and-diming yourself to pay for things like a new bathroom remodel or a car purchase defeats the purpose of good financial management.
+Credit and lines of credit can be useful if used with low interest rates and realistic payments, allowing you to put money into the bank while paying for larger expenses.
+Trial and error is the best way to take control of your finances and your metaphorical checkbook.
+If something doesn’t work, remain flexible and change your approach, as long as it benefits your long-term interests.
+Budgeting and communication are, by far, the two most important elements in keeping both your checkbook and your life in balance!

 Share: